open-quantum-safe/liboqs/tests/ct_tooling/tools/memsan/README.md

 - It captures the first SUMMARY line of each warning, which contains key details (file, line, issue type), and stores these in log files.
 - Only unique SUMMARY lines are retained, avoiding duplication from repeated warnings during execution.

-The testing framework currently skips all SPHINCS and SLH-DSA tests due to the execessive length of time they require to execute.

 ## False positive handling
 MemSan follows a similar suppression mechanism to that of Valgrind-Varlat.
 Users can specify entities to ignore during testing by listing them in a suppression file, using a prefix that defines the entity's type.
 For this framework, the `fun:` prefix is used (although there are others too), since the observed false-positives originate from specific functions.
 The suppression file is then passed to clang at compile-time using the `-fsanitize-ignorelist` flag.